manami-project/anime-offline-database/.github/ISSUE_TEMPLATE/merge-request.md

 ---
 name: Merge entries request
-about: Entries which are separate in the data set should be merged together?
+about: Entries which are separate in the dataset should be merged together?
 title: ''
 labels: merge-request
 assignees: manami-project